Preston, Lancashire

-Preston is the seat of both Lancashire County Council and Preston City Council, houses the main campus of the University of Lancashire (previously UCLan) and is home to Preston North End, a founding member of the Football League and the first English football champions in 1889.
-In that season, the team also won the league and cup double and went unbeaten in the league.
-It took 115 years until another team went a full season unbeaten.
-After winning another league title the following year, the team has not won a championship since and their latest major trophy was the 1938 FA Cup.

 The demonym for residents of the city is "Prestonian".
+Preston is the seat of both Lancashire County Council and Preston City Council, it houses the main campus of the University of Lancashire and is home to Preston North End F.C..

 Toponymy

 Preston was recorded in the Domesday Book of 1086 as Prestune.
-Various other spellings occur in early documents: Prestonam (1094), Prestone (1160), Prestona (1160), Presteton (1180), and Prestun (1226).
-The modern spelling occurs in 1094, 1176, 1196, 1212, and 1332.
+Various other spellings occur in early documents: Prestonam (1094), Prestone (1160), Prestona (1160), Presteton (1180) and Prestun (1226).
+The modern spelling occurs in 1094, 1176, 1196, 1212 and 1332.
 The town's name is derived from the Old English words Presta and tun.
 The tun (enclosure, farmstead, village, manor, estate) of the Presta.

 History

 Early development

 During the Roman period, Roman roads passed close to what is now the centre of Preston.
-For example, the road from Luguvalium to Mamucium (now Carlisle to Manchester) crossed the River Ribble at Walton-le-Dale, 3/4 mi southeast of the centre of Preston, and a Roman camp or station may also have been here.
+For example, the road from Luguvalium to Mamucium (now Carlisle to Manchester) crossed the River Ribble at Walton-le-Dale, 3/4 mi south-east of the centre of Preston, and a Roman camp or station may also have been here.
 At Withy Trees, 1+1/2 mi north of Preston, the road crossed another Roman road from Bremetennacum (the Roman fort at Ribchester) to the coast.

 An explanation of the origin of the name is that the Priest's Town refers to a priory set up by St Wilfrid near the Ribble's lowest ford.
 This idea is supported by the similarity of the Paschal lamb on Preston's crest with that on St Wilfrid's.

 When first mentioned in the 1086 Domesday Book, Preston was already the most important town in Amounderness (the area of Central Lancashire between the rivers Ribble and Cocker, including The Fylde and the Forest of Bowland).
-When assessed for tax purposes in 1218 – 19 it was the wealthiest town in the whole county.
+When assessed for tax purposes in 1218–19, it was the wealthiest town in the county.